cligs/textbox/fr/roman19/readme.md

 ### Formats

-* tei: Encoded following the _Guidelines_ of the Text Encoding Initiative and valid against the CLiGS schema (File names: identifier.xml)
+* tei: Encoded following the _Guidelines_ of the Text Encoding Initiative and valid against the CLiGS standard schema (File names: identifier.xml)
+* teia: Encoded (almost) following the _Guidelines_ of the TEI, with very simple structural markup as well as token-level morpho-syntactic and semantic annotation, valid against the CLiGS "annotated" schema (File names: identifier.xml)
 * txt: Simple plain text containing only the main text of the novels (File names: author_title-identifier.txt)
-* A linguistically annotated version for use with the TXM analysis tool can be downloaded here: https://zenodo.org/record/44547

 ### License and Citation